heidiwik/logoroulette/README.md

 # Logo roulette

-Shows sponsor logos in widget at random order.
+WordPress-plugin for displaying sponsor logos in widget at random order.
 Links to sponsor website.

 ## Description

 ## Installation

-Upload the plugin to your website and activate it
+Upload the plugin to your WP and activate it

 Navigate to Logo Roulette page on admin panel